atlassistant/pytlas/docs/writing_skills/training.rst

 Format
 ------

-It uses a specific **interpreter agnostic format** called `pychatl <https://github.com/atlassistant/pychatl>`_ that I also maintain.
+It uses a specific **interpreter agnostic format** called `chatl <https://github.com/atlassistant/chatl>`_ that I also maintain.
 Its goal is to be easy to write and read by humans.

 This tiny DSL will be transformed to a format understandable by your interpreter of choice.